Siahkamari/Unsupervised-runtime-Image-segmentation/README.md

 # Unsupervised Runtime Image Segmentation

-Provided is a matlab code that does image segmentation and edge detection given an rgb image.
+Provided is a matlab code that does image segmentation and edge detection given a rgb image.

 ## Results